 - complete two years study at a New Zealand secondary school and achieve either NCEA Level 3 or New Zealand University Entrance or both.

-For international students: they must meet IELTS 6.0, with no band less than 5.5, or equivalent in the ICL Proficiency Test, or other equivalent recognized by NZQA.
+For international students: they must meet IELTS 6.0, with no band less than 5.5, or other equivalent recognized by NZQA.

 12 Feb 2018